danknights/mice5035/tutorials/02_16s_feature_extraction/README.md

  ```

-5. Pick Operational Taxonomic Units (OTUs)
+4. Pick Operational Taxonomic Units (OTUs) (Closed-reference)
-### Closed-reference
- Find the closest match for each sequence in a reference database using NINJA-OPS.
+ We will start with closed-reference OTU picking.
+This means we will find the closest match for each sequence in a reference database using NINJA-OPS.
 We can also use the QIIME `pick_closed_reference_otus.py` workflow script, but NINJA-OPS is faster.
+The default reference database is Greengenes version 13_8, which is now 10 years old.
+There is a newer Greengenes database, but there is no publicly shared clustered version (OTUs picked on the reference database), only the raw database, which as 20m+ sequences.
+[Silva](https://www.arb-silva.de/) has alternative 16S databases clustered at the 99% level, but they do not make it easy to download a pre-built phylogeny for their representative sequences.
+NCBI has a nice alternative in the [RefSeq targeted locus project](https://www.ncbi.nlm.nih.gov/refseq/targetedloci/), but again, no phylogeny is provided.
+Therefore, for ease of use, we are using the old Greengenes 97% representative sequences and phylogeny.

  ```bash
     time python /home/knightsd/public/mice5035/NINJA-OPS-1.5.1/bin/ninja.py -i ../../01_preprocessing/16s-output/combined_seqs.fna -o otus -p 4 -z -m normal